bipsec/bipsec/README.md

 ## :man_office_worker: About me

-I am currently employed as a System Engineer at Ariake Co.
-Ltd. in Kumamoto, Japan.
+I am currently employed as a System Software Engineer at Ariake Co.
+Ltd [株式会社ARIAKE]. in Kumamoto, Japan.
 Prior to this role, I accumulated over a year of experience as a Software Engineer in Bangladesh, specializing in the development of web applications and ML projects utilizing Python, JavaScript, Machine Learning and other technologies.
 My professional pursuits are complemented by a personal passion for engaging in intricate problem-solving challenges on online judge platforms.
 I derive immense satisfaction from meticulously analyzing problem statements, devising efficient algorithms, and crafting elegant code solutions.

 ## 🧠 Learning
-I'm currently learning Machine Learning to improve my skills and stay up-to-date with the latest technologies.
+I'm currently exploring Machine Learning Approaches to different domains to sharpern my skills and stay up-to-date with the latest technologies.
 I believe that continuous learning is the key to becoming a successful individual in this modern era.

 ## :ghost: My Profiles